jbehave/jbehave-osgi/README.md

 JBehave OGSi was created to be able to execute JBehave stories inside an OSGi environment.

-For now it can be used together with Tycho to test bundles deployed in an Eclipse Equinox container, RCP products using SWTBot and Web Applications (as Vaadin) deployed as a bundle.
+For now it can be used together with Tycho to test bundles deployed in an Eclipse Equinox container, RCP products using SWTBot deployed as bundles.

 It is composed by 3 basic components:

-- org.jbehave.osgi.services, that wraps the JBehave Core API and exposes its functionalities a service to the OSGi Container;
+- jbehave-osgi-bundles/org.jbehave.osgi.core, that wraps the JBehave Core API and exposes its functionalities as a service to the OSGi container;
-- org.jbehave.osgi.web, that wraps the wraps the JBehave Selenium API and let it be used with the core service;
+- jbehave-osgi-bundles/org.jbehave.osgi.web, that wraps the wraps the JBehave Web API and let it be used with the core service;
-- org.jbehave.osgi.equinox, which supply Equinox specifics features, a console commands and a P2 repository.
+- jbehave-osgi-equinox, which supply Equinox specifics features, as the console command.

-##JBehave for Equinox

-### Building JBehave-OSGi for Equinox

-* because we are using Wiring API that is part of OSGI R4.3, this module will be supported only by Indigo (3.7).
+## Bulding JBehave for OSGi

+* the minimum OSGI version needed is 4.3.

 The JBehave-OSGi components uses different approach to being built.